Blog: Index

 1. Treat it on its own merits

 When you look online for trip reports about Kyrgyzstan, you’ll quickly notice that most people give it only a day or 5 during a more comprehensive Central Asia trip.
 They rarely venture beyond the capital Bishkek and the Issyk-Kul lake.
 Even at this website, we are guilty of that – at the Forum, Kyrgyzstan has to share its country topic with Kazakhstan , as if the two were one entity.
-But a lot of Kyrgyzstan’s beauty starts when you take the road southwards from Bishkek, via the Camel Pass, encounter the herds of horses/cows/sheep, see the yurts at the green meadows of the Suusamyr valley, and end up near the mountains of Western …
+But a lot of Kyrgyzstan’s beauty starts when you take the road southwards from Bishkek, via the Camel Pass, encounter the herds of horses/cows/sheep, see the yurts at the green meadows of the Suusamyr valley, and end up near the mountains of Western Tienshan and the walnut forests …

 Keep reading 0 comments